 |

-Military parade in Tbilisi, January/1921 During the three years of independence, Georgia’s moderate
+reluctant to separate from Military parade in Tbilisi, January/1921 During the three years of independence,

-socialist leadership were rather successful in the establishment of a
+Georgia’s moderate socialist leadership were rather successful in the

-legislature, freedom of speech and tolerance to both right- and left-wing
+democratically-elected legislature, freedom of speech and tolerance to both

 However, the development of democratic processes in the First Republic faced